europeanplaice/vscode-NewsHeadline/README.md

 # newsheadlines
 It shows news headlines on the status bar.
+You can add news sources as RSS feed.
+The news is updated every three minutes in the background.
 ![example](example.gif)
 ## Customization

-Some cutomizations are available in Settings.
+Some customizations are available in Settings.
 ### newsSource
 It only can accept RSS2.0.
 ```json